Fact-Finding in Contests for Corporate Control

 Through this process, we may uncover previously undisclosed financial or corporate governance irregularities or deficiencies on the part of a company and its executives, which may disqualify a would-be acquirer or unseat incumbent management.
 In the alternative, such information may strengthen our client’s negotiating position or shift the price or terms of a deal in our client’s favor.

-IGI is typically retained early in the contest for corporate control as part of the client’s legal, investment banking and public relations team.
-Clients incorporate IGI’s findings in court filings seeking to enjoin or compel takeover-related measures, or communicate the findings to shareholders, institutional investors, lenders and other stakeholders who may be influential in the contest’s outcome.
+IGI is typically retained early in the contest for corporate control as part of the client’s legal, investment banking, and public relations team.
+Clients incorporate IGI’s findings in court filings seeking to enjoin or compel takeover-related measures, or communicate the findings to shareholders, institutional investors, lenders, and other stakeholders who may be influential in the contest’s outcome.
 Clients also may submit information compiled by IGI to government antitrust or other regulators who are positioned to affect the course of events.

-In hostile takeover defense cases, for example:
+In hostile takeover defense cases, IGI has, for example:

 - Identified material misrepresentations and omissions in the SEC filings of would-be acquirers;

 - Found breaches of fiduciary duty by the companies’ executives, including undisclosed conflicts of interest and self-dealing;

 - Detailed and documented companies’ pattern and practice of asset stripping or failure to effectively integrate previously-acquired companies and accomplish promised synergies;

 - Demonstrated that would-be acquirers lacked the financial wherewithal to consummate a deal, or that their financing was highly contingent, thereby allowing our client to adopt an aggressive posture;

 - Shown that would-be acquiring companies have misrepresented reported income via overly aggressive accounting or revenue recognition, or have understated liabilities – the revelation of which has the potential to lower the hostile company’s stock price and directly affect the value of a share-denominated bid; and